Division of the Roman Empire

 9/22/2024

-In 330 AD, Constantine established a new capital for the Eastern Roman Empire at Byzantium, which he renamed Constantinople in his honor.
-This move reflected the growing importance of the eastern provinces and laid the foundation for the Byzantine Empire, which would endure for over a thousand years after the fall of the Western Roman Empire.
+In 330 AD, Constantine established a new capital for the Eastern Roman Empire at Byzantium, renaming it Constantinople in his honor.
+This strategic move reflected the increasing political, military, and economic importance of the eastern provinces.
+Over time, Constantinople became the heart of the Byzantine Empire, which would survive for more than a millennium after the fall of the Western Roman Empire.

 Further Reading